-The American Academy of Pediatrics (AAP) Safe Infant Sleep Guidelines can help families protect infants from the dangers of unsafe sleep.
+The American Academy of Pediatrics Safe Infant Sleep Guidelines can help families prevent unsafe sleep:

 - Back to Sleep, Every Night and Every Nap.
-Until their first birthday, babies should sleep on their back for all sleep times.
-If your baby falls asleep in a car seat, stroller, swing, infant carrier, or sling, you should move him or her to a firm sleep surface on his or her back as soon as possible.
+Until their first birthday, babies should always sleep on their back.
+If your baby falls asleep in a car seat, stroller, swing, infant carrier or sling, you should move him or her to a firm sleep surface on his or her back as soon as possible.

 - Use a firm sleep surface.
-A crib, bassinet, portable crib, or play yard that meets the safety standards of the Consumer Product Safety Commission (CPSC) is recommended along with a tight-fitting, firm mattress and fitted sheet designed for that particular product.
+Use a crib, bassinet, portable crib or play yard that meets the safety standards of the Consumer Product Safety Commission.
+Also use a tight-fitting, firm mattress and fitted sheet designed for that mattress.

-- Nothing else should be in the crib except the baby.
-No pillows, toys, stuffed animals, extra blankets or bumper pads.
+- Nothing else should be in the crib except the baby: No pillows, toys, stuffed animals, extra blankets or bumper pads.
 Hands-free swaddling is recommended until babies roll over.
-Then, a wearable blanket or footed pajamas are safe options.
+After that, a wearable blanket or footed pajamas are safe options.

 - Try giving a pacifier at nap time and nighttime.
-This helps reduce the risk of sudden infant death syndrome (SIDS).
+This helps reduce the risk of sudden unexpected infant death or SUID.
 If the pacifier falls out after your baby falls asleep, you don't need to put it back in.

 - Make sure your baby has awake tummy time every day.
 Awake tummy time should be supervised by an adult.
-This helps with baby's motor development and prevents flat head syndrome.
+This helps your baby's motor development and prevents positional plagiocephaly (flat head).